mikel-egana-aranguren/EHU-SGSSI-01/Guia_docente_en.md

 If a copy is detected between jobs from two different groups, both jobs will be evaluated with 0.
 In the case of exams, article 46.2 of the current regulations regarding the evaluation of students will apply.

 WAIVER OF THE CALL:
-To renounce the call and appear as "Not Presented" in the continuous evaluation mode, you must request it by email within the established deadlines.
+To renounce the call and appear as "Not Presented" in the continuous evaluation mode, it is enough not to sit for the 3rd exam.
 In the final assessment mode, it is enough not to sit for the final exam.

 ## CONVOCATORIA EXTRAORDINARIA: ORIENTACIONES (INGLES)